bahrus/billboard-charts/README.md

 ## Important note regarding referencing the web component and managing dependencies.

-Given that this is a Polymer based component, and Polymer is heading into a bit of turbulence as it switches to npm / ES6 modules, a few accomodations have been made.
-You can reference the component the Polymer < 3 way:
+You can reference the component the Polymer <3 way:

 ```html
 <link rel="import" href="../billboard-charts.html">
 ```

 But if you don't want to be tied to using HTML Imports, you can instead provide your own reference to Polymer.Element independently, from wherever you choose, and just reference the javascript file directly:

 ```html